 Is it Safe for Dogs to Eat Grass?

-When consumed in moderation and provided it has not been treated with pesticides or herbicides, the action of eating dog grass is accepted to some extent.
+When consumed in moderation and provided it has not been treated with pesticides or herbicides, eating grass is not a problem.
 However, if your dog eats grass to excess, it can become trapped inside his nasal chambers and cause him to sneeze excessively.
 If this occurs, you will need to contact your vet doctor immediately to have the grass removed manually.

 If your dog has a routine of eating plants and grass, you must make sure that all the plants in your house are not toxic.
 Some popular indoor plants, such as lilies and Kalanchoes, are toxic to dogs and can cause mild to severe allergic reactions.
-If your dog contracts a poisonous plant, always be sure to take him to a veterinarian for treatment.
+And remember that lilies are also life-threatening to cats as well!
+If your pets contracts a poisonous plant, always be sure to take him to a veterinarian for treatment.

 - If your dog tends to eat grass occasionally or rarely, this is usually not a cause for concern.
 However, you must take some precautionary measures to ensure the safety of your dog.